Vincent950129/PyContinual/README.md

-# PyContinual (An Easy and Extendible Framework for Continual Learning in NLP and Image Classification)
+# PyContinual (An Easy and Extendible Framework for Continual Learning)

 ## News

-We release [PyContinual v1.0](https://github.com/ZixuanKe/PyContinual/tree/main/v1.0).
-More readable, more recent package, more baselines and multi-node training.
+We released [PyContinual v1.0.0](https://github.com/ZixuanKe/PyContinual/tree/main/v1.0.0).
+More readable code, more recent packages, more baselines, more task types (extraction and generation) and multi-node training.
 Check it out!

 ## Easy to Use